Foaly/Foaly.github.io/index.md

 </ul>

 Hello the internet!
-This is a test of github pages.
+This is a my little space on the interweb.

- * shit
- * better
- * be
- * working
+You can find posts about technology, programming and hacking on here.

-And a nice image for your viewing pleasure:
+Here is a nice image for your viewing pleasure:

 ![Flashy gif animation](https://media.giphy.com/media/zhbrTTpmSCYog/giphy.gif)